-COURSE: BIOLOGY COURSE NO: 11030 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: nil COURSE DESCRIPTION The study of Biology in Years 11 and 12 enables students to develop an appreciation and understanding of biological concepts that are used to explore the diversity of life, from a molecular to a biological systems level, and the interactions between living things and the environments in which they live.
+Course: Biology Course Number 11030 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

+The study of Biology in Years 11 and 12 enables students to develop an appreciation and understanding of biological concepts that are used to explore the diversity of life, from a molecular to a biological systems level, and the interactions between living things and the environments in which they live.
 Through applying Working Scientifically skills, processes and the use of biological technologies, the course aims to examine how biological practices are developed and used.

-MAIN TOPICS COVERED Year 11 Course Year 12 Course Modules Cells as the Basis for Life Organisation of Living Things Biological Diversity Ecosystem Dynamics Modules Heredity Genetic Change Infectious Disease Non-Infectious Disease and Disorders Depth Study 15 hours in Modules 1-4 Depth Study15 hours in Modules 1-4 PARTICULAR COURSE REQUIREMENTS Students will be required to carry out a Depth Study over a period of 15 hours within the 120
+- Cells as the Basis for Life

+- Organisation of Living Things

+- Biological Diversity

+- Ecosystem Dynamics

+- Heredity

+- Genetic Change

+- Infectious Disease

+- Non-Infectious Disease and Disorders

-Students will be required to carry out a Depth Study over a period of 15 hours within the 120 indicative course hours for both Years 11 and 12.
+Students will be required to carry out a Depth Study or multiple Depth Studies to cover over a period of 15 hours within the 120 indicative course hours for both Years 11 and 12.
 A depth study is any type of investigation/activity that a student completes individually or collaboratively that allows the further development of one or more concepts found within or inspired by the syllabus.
 It may be one investigation/activity or a series of investigations/activities.